Gladys in Wonderland, a laugh-out-loud comedy of senior home antics

 John Erridge, as Gladys’s brother, did a great job as the lazy man who knows his wife will do it all so he rests, literally, in his laurels or anywhere else he can take a nap.

-Best friend Mildred (Evelin Mueller), who dressed in a fab outfit of colour, also spends her two cents telling Gladys to get her affairs in order and sister-in-law Myrna (Evelin Mueller)just wanted to clean and keep everything tidy to avoid any real feelings.
+Best friend Mildred (Evelin Mueller), who dressed in a fab outfit of colour, also spends her two cents telling Gladys to get her affairs in order, and sister-in-law Myrna (Gaylene Turner), just wanted to clean and keep everything tidy to avoid any real feelings.

-This production was dedicated to the loving memory of Colin Haddock who passed away suddenly.
-Colin was an ‘integral part of CCCT and will be missed.
+This production was dedicated to the loving memory of Colin Haddock who passed away suddenly on February 8th.
+Colin was an ‘integral part of CCCT and will be missed'.

 Crossing Creek Community Theatre’s production of The History of Dating which ran last week out-doors at Kalala Organic Estate Winery, illustrates that cheesy pick-up lines have been endured through the ages.